 I had seen numerous photos of the bubbles and was pretty clear about what to expect but the reality still beat my expectations and was even nicer and more magical than I could have imagined.

-Buubble’s Golden Circle tour is slightly different from the regular day tours you can book from Iceland because, aside from the regular stops at Gullfoss waterfalls, the geysers and the fields, you also have dinner at a local restaurant and then head to the Secret Lagoon for an after dinner dip and shower.
+There are now two tours you can choose from, the Golden Circle Tour and the South Coast Tour.
+Buubble’s Golden Circle tour is slightly different from the regular day tours you can book from Iceland because, aside from the regular stops at Gullfoss waterfalls, the geysers and the fields (for the Winter Tour), you also have dinner at a local restaurant and then head to the Secret Lagoon for an after dinner dip and shower.

 Walking from the service house to the bubbles was already a very nice start.
 It was a very short walk through frozen trees covered in snow and only lit by a couple of faint lights.
 When we got to our bubble I was so excited.